Kaltsoon/react-native-material/material/3-communicating-with-server.md

 For a more detailed introduction to the Fetch API, read the [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) article in the MDN web docs.

 Next, let's try the Fetch API in practice.
-The _rate-repository-api_ server provides an end point for returning a paginated list of rated repositories.
-Once the server is running, you should be able to access the end point at [http://localhost:5000/api/repositories](http://localhost:5000/api/repositories).
+The _rate-repository-api_ server provides an endpoint for returning a paginated list of rated repositories.
+Once the server is running, you should be able to access the endpoint at [http://localhost:5000/api/repositories](http://localhost:5000/api/repositories).
 The data is paginated in a common [cursor based pagination format](https://graphql.org/learn/pagination/).
 The actual repository data is behind the _node_ key in the _edges_ array.

-Unfortunately we can't access the server directly in our application by using the _http://localhost:5000/api/repositories_ URL.
-To make a request to this end point in our application we need to access the access the server using its IP address in its local network.
+Unfortunately, we can't access the server directly in our application by using the _http://localhost:5000/api/repositories_ URL.
+To make a request to this endpoint in our application we need to access the server using its IP address in its local network.
 To find out what it is, open the Expo development tools by running `npm start`.
-In the development tools you should be able to see an url starting with _exp://_ above the QR code:
+In the development tools you should be able to see an URL starting with _exp://_ above the QR code:

 ![Development tools](images/10.png)

 Copy the IP address between the _exp://_ and _:_, which is in this example _192.168.100.16_.
 Construct an URL in format _http://<IP_ADDRESS>:5000/api/repositories_ and open it in the browser.
 You should see the same response as you did with the _localhost_ URL.

-Now that we know the end point's URL let's use actual server provided data in our rated repositories list.
+Now that we know the end point's URL let's use the actual server-provided data in our rated repositories list.
 We are currently using mock data stored in the `repositories` variable.
 Remove the `repositories` variable and replace the usage of the mock data with this piece of code in the _RepositoryList.jsx_ file in the _components_ directory:

 ```javascript
 import React, { useState, useEffect } from 'react';